 Internship is a closed course.
-Students cannot register on their own and must be pre-approved by the MFC/T Clinical Training Coordinator/Director (i.e., self-registration is not possible).
+Students cannot register on their own and must be pre-approved by the MFC/T Clinical Coordinator/Director (i.e., self-registration is not possible).

-Internship may occur at more than one site; however, only under certain circumstances and with prior approval by the MFC/T Clinical Training Director.
+Internship may occur at more than one site; however, only under certain circumstances and with prior approval by the MFC/T Master's Clinical Director.